Challenge

 Bring your research — or your strengths:

-• You can join with your own research idea — or with the motivation and skills to support a research-driven team.
+You can join with your own research results or an idea and the motivation to found a startup.

 Innovation drive: